Bangkok Airways Flight 125

-Bangkok Airways Flight 125 was a scheduled domestic flight from Don Mueang International Airport to Koh Samui Airport.
-On 21 November 1990 the Dash 8-103 operating the flight crashed on approach to Koh Samui Airport during bad weather, 5 km southwest of the airport, killing all 33 passengers and 5 crew.
-Bangkok Airways Flight 125 was the first fatal accident of Bangkok Airways.
+Bangkok Airways Flight 125 was a scheduled domestic passenger flight from Bangkok to Koh Samui, Thailand.
+On 21 November 1990, the de Havilland Canada Dash 8-100 operating the flight was on approach to Samui Airport in bad weather when the pilots decided to go around after not seeing the runway.
+With little to no visual reference, the pilots suffered spatial disorientation amidst a left turn, stalled, and crashed into a coconut and mango grove five kilometers southwest of the airport.
+All 33 passengers and five crew members were killed.
+Flight 125 is Bangkok Airways' first fatal accident.